Suryansh-rana-85/Supervised-Machine-Learning/README.md

-🏠 House Price Prediction – Supervised Learning Description
+🏠 Supervised Machine Learning Projects

-This repository contains a Supervised Machine Learning project to predict house prices using historical residential property data.
-A Linear Regression model is built to estimate house prices based on features like lot size, building type, condition, construction year, and basement area.
+Description

+This repository contains Supervised Machine Learning projects built using Python and scikit-learn.
+It demonstrates how to solve predictive tasks (regression and classification) using real-world datasets.

-The workflow includes data preprocessing, feature encoding, model training, and evaluation.
-The project demonstrates the end-to-end process of building a regression model in Python using pandas and scikit-learn.
+The workflow includes data preprocessing, feature handling, model training with sklearn algorithms, and evaluation using standard metrics.
+Projects cover numeric, ordinal, and categorical features, including proper handling of missing values and one-hot encoding where necessary.

 Key Points

-Problem: Predict SalePrice of houses automatically.

-Data: Residential properties with physical, location, and condition features.

-Features Handled: Numeric, ordinal, and categorical variables (one-hot encoded).

-Model: Linear Regression
+Problem: Automate predictions using historical data.

+Data: Real-world datasets with diverse feature types.

+Models: Linear Regression, Logistic Regression, and other supervised ML models from scikit-learn.

-Evaluation: MAE, MSE, R² Score
+Evaluation: Standard metrics such as MAE, MSE, R² Score, Accuracy, Precision, Recall, etc.

+Tools: Python, Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn.